 Stir once during cooking.

-Stir pecans into the melted caramels and drop by spoonfuls onto parchment paper.
+Stir pecans into the melted caramels and drop them by spoonfuls onto parchment paper.
 Put in refrigerator or freezer to set.

 Use a grater to grate the block or ½ block of paraffin.
-Put the paraffin and the chocolate chips in a glass bowl and microwave in 20 to 30 second increments.
+Put the paraffin and the chocolate chips in a glass bowl and microwave in 20 to 30-second increments.
 Stir between each microwave interval.
 If the chocolate gets too hot it will seize on you and nobody wants that.

 Dip the caramel and pecan pieces into the chocolate.
 I use a potato peeler ( I know, weird) or a fork.
 Most times I use both together.